Muslim patrol incidents in London: Responses

 Maajid Nawaz, himself a Muslim and the head of an anti-extremist organisation, the Quilliam Foundation, warned that Muslim patrols could become a "lot more dangerous", and if joined by jihadis, might even kill or maim people.

 A writer for the International Business Times suggested that these "radical Muslim youths determined to impose their views of public conduct and morality" felt alienated from what they consider a "hostile and discriminatory outside society", and have turned to their faith to forge a separate identity.

-In response to the "Muslim Patrols", the far-right organisation Britain First has established "Christian Patrols" in East London.
-The Christian Patrols supposedly ride through the area in "armoured Landrover vehicles" and have handed out literature marked with a red Christian cross.
-A Christian leader Rev. Alan Green, as well as a Muslim leader Dilowar Khan, have both condemned Christian and Muslim patrols.
+In response to the "Muslim Patrols", the far-right organisation Britain First established "Christian Patrols" in East London.
+The Christian Patrols reportedly rode through the area in "armoured Land Rover vehicles" and handed out literature marked with a red Christian cross.
+A Christian leader Rev. Alan Green, as well as a Muslim leader Dilowar Khan, both condemned Christian and Muslim patrols.

 Documentaries on London patrols

 In April 2014 two news documentaries were produced about the ongoing Sharia patrols: their respective presenters, Lama Hasan of ABC News and Alex Miller of Vice News, each accompanied a patrol in action.
 Alex Miller, reflecting on the difference between the evidence presented by the Youtube videos and what he observed of the patrol he followed around Ilford, commented: "this PR-friendly walk through the neighbourhood was pretty different from the country's first look at the Muslim patrols".

 Interviewed by Alex Miller, Abu Rumaysah said: "We don't recognise British law at all.
 We believe in Islam.
 We believe in Sharia.
 And that's what sets our parameters for right and wrong."